dirkpetersen/libnss-github/README.md

-# libnss_redis
+# libnss_github

-`libnss-redis` is a [Redis](https://redis.io/) dabatase backend for[GNU Libc Name Service Switch.](https://www.gnu.org/software/libc/manual/html_node/Name-Service-Switch.html)  It can get users and groups from a remote database.
+`libnss-github` is a database based backend for [GNU Libc Name Service Switch.](https://www.gnu.org/software/libc/manual/html_node/Name-Service-Switch.html)  It can get users and groups from a remote database. (currently implemented using the [Redis](https://redis.io/) protocol)

-This backend has been created for mass web hosting with dynamic configuration.
+This backend has been created for use cases where Linux users need to collaborate across multiple different organizations systems who decided to use a coordinated approach for UID/GID (for example High performance computing systems)

 ## Testing with Github users.